karlwilcox/website-build/pages/tolkien/reading-list.md

 * "Sir Gawain and the Green Knight", Harper Collins 2021 paperback
 * "Beowulf, A Translation and Commentary", Harper Collins 2016 paperback
 * "Tales from the Perilous Realm" (5 books in 1 volume) Harper Collins 2008 paperback
+* "The Monster and the Critics and other Essays" Harper Collins 2006 paperback